 The risk of fire rises around Christmas time due to the increased use of gas/electric fires, heating and decorations.
 Attaching decorations to lights or placing them near heat sources can result in fires, so keep them well out of the way.

 Plenty of cooking goes on around Christmas time but be careful.
-Try to avoid leaving cooking unattended, as most fires start in the kitchen.
+Avoid leaving cooking unattended, as most fires start in the kitchen.
 As well as that, a survey by the National Accident Helpline found that 49% of those asked had suffered an accident when preparing food, so when you’re in the kitchen, make sure you’re concentrating whether you’re peeling vegetables or putting food into the oven.

 Don’t leave Christmas lights on overnight, as this can increase the risk of fuses blowing and fires starting.
 Instead, switch them off and unplug them before you go to bed or leave the house.